We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This product is available in counts of 90 and 180 capsules.

 Chondroitin is another building block of cartilage that may promote healthy growth in the joints.

-Many companies package glucosamine along with chondroitin in the same formula for joint health, as many believe that the two compounds may work in tandem to support cartilage.
+Many companies package glucosamine and chondroitin in the same formula for joint health, as many believe the two compounds may work in tandem to support cartilage.

 Another study, this time in the Cochrane Database of Systematic Reviews, notes that although chondroitin’s ability to reduce pain is modest, it has a lower risk of serious side effects compared with other symptom control methods, such as NSAIDs.

 This may indicate that chondroitin is a better long-term option in some cases.